MarcelloCV/Full-stack_web_dev_template/README.md

 ### Goal…
 - A final template for swift web development with minimal dependencies yet full-fledged, versatile, performant, reliable, and efficient.
 > [!TIP]
-> Plain → Utilities → Templating → Building → Deployment → Maintenance
+> Template → Building → Deployment → Maintenance
 ### Uses…
 - Comprehensive REST APIs to handle HTTP requests from the client
 - Custom HTML element attributes for HTTP request methods (`GET`, `POST`, `PUT`, and `DELETE`) to specify URL endpoint, and for target element specifying CSS selector, but custom boolean ones for target element's property (`innerHTML`, `outerHTML`, ...), all of which is kind of HTML-like and the logic is wrapped inside a Javascript function whose invocation is triggered by the HTML built-in attributes, like `onclick`, `onmouseover`, and so forth